ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 * Lit using diffused lighting.
 * Spotlighting is minimized.

-Spotlighting creates hard shadows and can cause dead areas in the image due to over-exposure regions.
+Spotlighting creates hard shadows and can cause dead areas in the image due to overexposure regions.

 A dark room can cause degradation in quality.
 {: .warning }

-### Cover your area of interest
+### Optimize Coverage in Your Area of Interest
 There are no strict rules for camera placement; they can be unevenly distributed in the room.
 For enhanced accuracy in specific areas, deploy more cameras in those regions.

 ### Recommended setting of a 6x6 space

-For a standard system of 6m by 6m, we recommend:
+For a standard system of 6m by 6m (20 feet by 20 feet), we recommend:
 * Use **8 cameras** placed at heights between **2.5m to 3m**.
 * Position **2 cameras at each corner**.
 * Place each camera approximately **0.7 meter from the corner**.